Wrelks-Quantum/wrelks.github.io/_development/test1.md

 **Changes**

 - Wrelks.com comes out of Alpha stage!
-- Ready for public viewing.
+- The site is ready for public viewing.